LuisNava2001/Command_line_calculator/README.md

 A simple, beginner-friendly command-line calculator written in **C**.
 This project is ideal for practicing input handling, function creation, loops, and basic arithmetic logic.

-## ✨ Features
+## 📌 Notes

-- ✅ Addition
+- Addition
-- ✅ Subtraction
+- Subtraction
-- ✅ Multiplication
+- Multiplication
-- ✅ Division (with zero check)
+- Division (with zero-check to prevent division by zero)
-- ✅ Power (exponentiation)
+- Power (exponentiation)
-- ✅ Factorial (non-negative integers only)
+- Factorial (supports only non-negative integers)
-- 🧠 Input validation with helpful prompts
+- Input validation with helpful prompts for invalid entries
-- 📦 Easy to compile and run on any system with GCC
+- Easy to compile and run on any system with GCC

 ## 📁 Project Structure
 ```